-Familiarizes the student with the necessary tools to design efficiently the steps in a business computer program Includes advanced concepts of the BASIC programming language.
-Requires the students to code and debug ther own sample cases.
-Also teaches documentation, problem analysis, structured programming logic, decision system flowcharting, table utilization and file maintenance Prerequisite: CIS 101 or concurrent enrollment and MTH 080 or MTH 087 with a grade of "C" or better.
+Familiarizes the student with the necessary tools to design efficiently the steps in a business computer program.
+Introduces object-oriented programming with an appropriate programming language.
+Requires the students to code and debug their own sample cases.
+Also teaches documentation, problem analysis, structured programming logic, decision tables and table utilization.

+$\label{eq:precession} \begin{array}{l} \mbox{Prerequisite: CIS 101 or current enrollment and MTH 080 or} \\ \mbox{MTH 087 with a grade of C or better.} \end{array}$

-CIS 107 NetPrepTM Local Area Networks (2-2)
+CIS 107 NetPrepTM 3 hrs.
+Local Area Networks (2-2)

-Covers how LANs are built: what physical cables are used how those cables are connected together, and how hardware platforms (such as servers and workstations) attach to LANs.
+Covers how LANs are built: what physical cables are used, how those cables are connected together, and how hardware platforms (such as servers and workstations) attach to LANs.
 The student will also learn about the Network Operating Systems (NOS) software and applications that run on LANs.

-Prerequisite: CIS 102 with a grade of "C" or better, or consent of instructor.
+Prerequisite: CIS 102 with a grade of C or better, or consent of instructor.